Anastasia (1997 film): Development

-For the villains, Bluth did not take into consideration depicting Vladimir Lenin and the Bolsheviks, initially toying with the idea of a police chief with a vendetta against Anastasia (an idea which the musical adaptation revived in the form of Gleb Vaganov).
-Instead, they decided to have Grigori Rasputin as the villain with Goldman explaining it was because of "all the different things they did to try to destroy Rasputin and what a horrible man he really was, the more it seemed appetizing to make him the villain".
-In reality, Rasputin was already dead when the Romanovs were assassinated.
+For the villain, Bluth and Goldman did not consider depicting Vladimir Lenin and the Bolsheviks.
+Instead, they toyed with the idea of a vengeful police chief with a vendetta against Anastasia (an idea which the musical adaptation revived as the character Gleb Vaganov).
+Instead, they incorporated the real-life Russian mystic Grigori Rasputin, who had gained considerable influence with the Romanovs as the villain.
+Goldman explained they chose Rasputin because of "all the different things they did to try to destroy Rasputin and what a horrible man he really was, the more it seemed appetizing to make him the villain".
+In reality, Rasputin had been dead for years when the Romanovs were assassinated.
 In addition to this, Bluth created the idea for Bartok, the albino bat, as a sidekick for Rasputin: "I just thought the villain had to have a comic sidekick, just to let everyone know that it was all right to laugh.
 A bat seemed a natural friend for Rasputin.
 Making him a white bat came later – just to make him different".

 Composers Stephen Flaherty and Lynn Ahrens recalled being at the Au Bon Pain in New York City where Rasputin and Bartok were pitched.
-They were dismayed at the decision to go down a historically inaccurate route; they made their stage musical adaption "more sophisticated, more far-reaching, more political" to encompass their original vision.
+They were dismayed at the decision to go down a historically inaccurate route; they made their stage musical adaptation "more sophisticated, more far-reaching, more political" to encompass their original vision.

-Creating competition

-Leading up to the late 90s, Walt Disney Studios was the leader of animation.
-20th Century Fox invested $53 million into creating an animated adaptation of Anastasia.
-The protagonist was similar to those who were popular with young audiences during this time.
-They adapted several familiar stories, including the 1956 film Anastasia.
-The challenge was now taking these stories and adapting them for a younger audience.
-Anastasia grossed over $140 million, making it one of the studios most successful projects.